samaaron/book_mdar/book/source/Chapters/3_Getting_Started/3_Framework.markdown

     lib

-The Log directory contains logs, process id's.

-    log

 Public will hold all your assets, just like rails.

     public
           \--- images
           \--- javascripts
           \--- stylesheets

-Script contains the generators and scripts.
-Run script/generate --help to see what generators you have available.

-    script

 Spec is for RSpec tests.